 ‘Surely if we can learn to listen to these things we have access to an authentic other voice.’

 Daniel Miller, The Comfort of Things

 In July 2019 I was awarded an Arts Council of Wales production grant, for a project, partnered by Glynn Vivian Art Gallery, entitled A Gradual Moment.
-The vision for this project is to create an installation work, which will be presented as a solo exhibition at the Glynn Vivian Art Gallery (Swansea, Wales) in September 2020, with an intention to tour the exhibition both nationally and internationally within the UK, throughout 2021.
+The vision for this project is to create an installation work, which will be presented as a solo exhibition at the Glynn Vivian Art Gallery (Swansea, Wales) in March 2021, with an intention to tour the exhibition both nationally and internationally within the UK, throughout 2021 and 2022.
 The touring venues committed to hosting this exhibition are Oriel Plas Glyn Y Weddw (Gwynedd, Wales), Aberystwyth Art Centre (Ceredigion, Wales) and L’Etrangere (Shoreditch, London).

 Taking the domestic realm as its site of enquiry, the intention is to create a body of work that presents as an intimate but nameless still life that speaks of the ordinary and the human.
 Points of transition and the in-between space are enduring themes within my art practice; specifically it is the imperceptible, uncertain nature of these spaces and their relationship to our human experience that interests me.
 The domestic spaces that we occupy, benign on the surface, operate as latent gaps within the narratives of our lives, potent with intimacy and disquiet.
 A Gradual Moment will be an endeavour to uncover this unsettling but tender human aspect from within the sphere of the domestic.